-- The day-to-day running of the school's SEND policy and procedures; - Liaising and advising class/subject teachers; - Coordinating provision for pupils with SEND; - Supporting teachers in the drawing-up and review of IEPs; - Day-to-day management of SENDs resources; - Maintaining the school's SEND register; - Liaising with parents/carers of children with SEND; - Liaising with external agencies; - Arranging for external professionals to 'screen' and identify pupils with SENDs; - Contributing to staff training; - Managing and developing the roles of Learning Support Assistants/Teaching Assistants, through training and performance management/ appraisals; - Liaising with other schools and specialist settings; - Liaising with other SENDCos and Welfare Coordinators; and within the Trust and both locally and nationally (through research/wider-reading); - Liaising with potential future providers of education and previous providers of educations (e.g. pre-schools, previous schools if a school transfer etc.); - Identify and undertake CPD; - Read educational research and updates regarding SENDs in school; - Actively contribute to Trust termly SENDs network meetings; - Lead and attend all annual Review meetings.
+- The day-to-day running of the school's SEND policy; - Liaising and advising class/subject teachers; - Coordinating provision for pupils with SEND; - Supporting teachers in the drawing-up of IEPs; - Day-to-day management of SENDs resources; - Maintaining the school's SEND register; - Liaising with parents/carers of children with SEND; - Liaising with external agencies; - Arranging for external professionals to 'screen' and identify pupils with SENDs; - Contributing to staff training; - Managing and developing the roles of Learning Support Assistants/Teaching Assistants, through training and performance management/ appraisals; - Liaising with other schools and specialist settings; - Liaising with other SENDCos and Welfare Coordinators, within the Trust and both locally and nationally; - Liaising with potential future providers of education and previous providers of educations (e.g. pre-schools, previous schools if a school transfer etc); - Identify and undertake CPD; - Read educational research into and updates regarding SENDs in school. - Actively contributing to Trust termly SENDs network meetings. - Lead and attend all annual Review meetings